cornerstonejs/cornerstone3D/common/reviews/api/tools.api.md

         filterViewportsWithFrameOfReferenceUID,
         getViewportUIDsWithToolToRender
     }
 }

+// Warning: (ae-missing-release-tag) "ViewportInputOptions" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+type ViewportInputOptions = {
+    background?: [number, number, number]
+    orientation?: Orientation
+    suppressEvents?: boolean
+}

+// Warning: (ae-missing-release-tag) "VOI" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+type VOI = {
+    windowWidth: number
+    windowCenter: number
+}

+// Warning: (ae-missing-release-tag) "VoiModifiedEvent" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+type VoiModifiedEvent = CustomEvent_2<VoiModifiedEventDetail>

+// Warning: (ae-missing-release-tag) "VoiModifiedEventDetail" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+type VoiModifiedEventDetail = {
+    viewportUID: string
+    volumeUID: string
+    range: VOIRange
+}

+// Warning: (ae-missing-release-tag) "VOIRange" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+type VOIRange = {
+    upper: number
+    lower: number
+}

+// Warning: (ae-missing-release-tag) "VolumeActor" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+type VolumeActor = vtkVolume

+// Warning: (ae-missing-release-tag) "VolumeCacheVolumeAddedEvent" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+type VolumeCacheVolumeAddedEvent =
+CustomEvent_2<VolumeCacheVolumeAddedEventDetail>

+// Warning: (ae-missing-release-tag) "VolumeCacheVolumeAddedEventDetail" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+type VolumeCacheVolumeAddedEventDetail = {
+    volume: ICachedVolume
+}

+// Warning: (ae-missing-release-tag) "VolumeCacheVolumeRemovedEvent" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+type VolumeCacheVolumeRemovedEvent =
+CustomEvent_2<VolumeCacheVolumeRemovedEventDetail>

+// Warning: (ae-missing-release-tag) "VolumeCacheVolumeRemovedEventDetail" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+type VolumeCacheVolumeRemovedEventDetail = {
+    volumeId: string
+}

+// Warning: (ae-missing-release-tag) "VolumeInputCallback" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+type VolumeInputCallback = (params: {
+    volumeActor: VolumeActor
+    volumeUID: string
+}) => unknown

+// Warning: (ae-missing-release-tag) "VolumeLoadedEvent" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+type VolumeLoadedEvent = CustomEvent_2<VolumeLoadedEventDetail>

+// Warning: (ae-missing-release-tag) "VolumeLoadedEventDetail" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+type VolumeLoadedEventDetail = {
+    volume: IImageVolume
+}

+// Warning: (ae-missing-release-tag) "VolumeLoadedFailedEvent" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+type VolumeLoadedFailedEvent = CustomEvent_2<VolumeLoadedFailedEventDetail>

+// Warning: (ae-missing-release-tag) "VolumeLoadedFailedEventDetail" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+type VolumeLoadedFailedEventDetail = {
+    volumeId: string
+    error: unknown
+}

+// Warning: (ae-missing-release-tag) "VolumeLoaderFn" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+type VolumeLoaderFn = (
+volumeId: string,
+options?: Record<string, any>
+) => {
+    promise: Promise<Record<string, any>>
+    cancelFn?: () => void | undefined
+    decache?: () => void | undefined
+}

 // Warning: (ae-missing-release-tag) "VolumeRotateMouseWheelTool" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)